Highlights (magazine): Goofus and Gallant

-First appearing in Highlights in 1948, Goofus and Gallant is what New Yorker Magazine calls a "brazenly didactic" cartoon strip that features two contrasting boys, Goofus and Gallant.
-Created by Garry Cleveland Myers, the boys were originally drawn as elves and originated from an earlier version of the strip called “The G-Twins” at the magazine Children’s Activities.
+First appearing in Highlights in 1948, Goofus and Gallant is a "brazenly didactic" cartoon strip, as the New Yorker calls it featuring two contrasting boys, Goofus and Gallant.
+Created by Garry Cleveland Myers, the boys were originally drawn as elves and originated from an earlier version of the strip called "The G-Twins" at the magazine Children's Activities.

-In each cartoon, it is shown how each boy would respond to the same situation.
-Goofus chooses an irresponsible, immature and unkind path, while Gallant chooses a responsible, mature and kind path.
-Often the panels would provide a description, such as on a school bus: Goofus hogs his seat – Gallant makes space for someone else to sit down.
-Sometimes the situations would show the boys talking, such as phone courtesy when parents are away: Goofus: "Someone called but I forgot their name."
+It is shown in the cartoon how each boy would respond to the same situation.
+Goofus chooses an irresponsible, immature, and unkind path, while Gallant chooses a responsible, mature, and kind path.
+Often the panels provide a description, such as on a school bus: Goofus hogs his seat – Gallant makes space for someone else to sit down.
+Sometimes the situations show the boys talking using phone courtesy when parents are away: Goofus: "Someone called but I forgot their name."
 Gallant: "Someone called for you.
 I wrote down their name and number."

 Goofus and Gallant's primary function is to teach children basic social skills.
-Originally drawn in black and white, Goofus and Gallant changed to colored pencils in 1994 and later changed to colored computer graphics in December 2005.

-In 2004, the magazine introduced "Gallant Kids," a feature that shows children who perform good deeds in their community.
+Originally drawn in black and white, Goofus and Gallant changed to art in colored pencils in 1994 and to colored computer graphics in December 2005.
+In 2004, the magazine introduced "Gallant Kids," a feature showing children who perform good deeds in their community.